Skip to main content

 We intentionally don’t go into detail about what these patterns are.
 There are two reasons for this.
 First, if we explained exactly which word patterns or formatting details we look for, fraudsters could simply adjust their resumes to avoid detection.

 Second, some of these signals are based on statistical correlations that are genuinely useful for detection but would raise more questions than they answer if shown in detail.
-They’re the kind of thing that sounds strange in isolation but is highly predictive when the AI evaluates it alongside everything else.
+They’re the kind of thing that sounds strange in isolation but our data has shown they are highly predictive when the AI evaluates it alongside everything else.

-The important thing to know: these signals have been validated against thousands of known fraud cases.
+The important things to know: firstly, we are not penalizing candidates for using AI to write their resumes.
+Secondly, these signals have been validated against thousands of known fraud cases.
 If a resume signal fires, it means the text matches patterns that fraudsters disproportionately exhibit.

 Resume vs. LinkedIn Mismatches